goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.3.
 Delegate anything possible (e.g. gzip, SSL) to a reverse proxy

-**TL;DR:** Node is awfully bad at doing CPU intensive tasks like gzipping, SSL termination, etc. You should use ‘real’ middleware services like nginx, HAproxy or cloud vendor services instead
+**TL;DR:** Node is quite bad at doing CPU intensive tasks like gzipping, SSL termination, etc. You should use specialized infrastructure like nginx, HAproxy or cloud vendor services instead

 **Otherwise:** Your poor single thread will stay busy doing infrastructural tasks instead of dealing with your application core and performance will degrade accordingly